Operation Frequent Wind: Tan Son Nhut under attack

-At 03:30 on 29 April a PAVN rocket hit Guardpost 1 at the DAO Compound, instantly killing Marine Corporals McMahon and Judge.
+At 03:30 on 29 April a PAVN rocket hit Guardpost 1 at the DAO Compound, instantly killing Marine Corporals Charles McMahon and Darwin Judge.
 They were the last American ground casualties in Vietnam.

 At 03:58, C-130E, #72-1297, flown by a crew from the 776th Tactical Airlift Squadron, was destroyed by a 122 mm rocket while taxiing to pick up refugees after offloading a BLU-82 at Tan Son Nhut Air Base.
 The crew evacuated the burning aircraft on the taxiway and departed the airfield on another C-130 that had previously landed.
 This was the last USAF fixed-wing aircraft to leave Tan Son Nhut.
 Between 04:30 and 08:00 up to 40 artillery rounds and rockets hit around the DAO Compound.

 At dawn the RVNAF began to haphazardly depart Tan Son Nhut Air Base as A-37s, F-5s, C-7s, C-119s and C-130s departed for Thailand while UH-1s took off in search of the ships of TF-76.
 Some RVNAF aircraft stayed to continue to fight the advancing PAVN.
 One AC-119 gunship had spent the night of 28/29 April dropping flares and firing on the approaching PAVN.
 At dawn on 29 April two A-1 Skyraiders began patrolling the perimeter of Tan Son Nhut at 2500 ft until one was shot down, presumably by an SA-7 missile.
 At 07:00 the AC-119 was firing on PAVN to the east of Tan Son Nhut when it too was hit by an SA-7 and fell in flames to the ground.

-At 07:00 on 29 April, Major General Smith advised Ambassador Martin that fixed-wing evacuations should cease and that Operation Frequent Wind, the helicopter evacuation of US personnel and at-risk Vietnamese should commence.
-Ambassador Martin refused to accept General Smith's recommendation and instead insisted on visiting Tan Son Nhut to survey the situation for himself.
-At 10:00 Ambassador Martin confirmed General Smith's assessment and at 10:48 he contacted Washington to recommend Option 4, the helicopter evacuation.
-Finally at 10:51 the order was given by CINCPAC to commence Option 4; due to confusion in the chain of command, General Carey did not receive the execute order until 12:15.
+At 07:00 on 29 April, Smith advised Ambassador Martin that fixed-wing evacuations should cease and that Operation Frequent Wind, the helicopter evacuation of US personnel and at-risk Vietnamese should commence.
+Martin refused to accept Smith's recommendation and instead insisted on visiting Tan Son Nhut to survey the situation for himself.
+At 10:00 Martin confirmed Smith's assessment and at 10:48 he contacted Washington to recommend Option 4, the helicopter evacuation.
+Finally at 10:51 the order was given by CINCPAC to commence Option 4; due to confusion in the chain of command, Carey did not receive the execute order until 12:15.
 At 08:00 Lieutenant General Minh, commander of the RVNAF and 30 of his staff arrived at the DAO compound demanding evacuation, signifying the complete loss of RVNAF command and control.